whitneyburton/portfolios/students/1701-back/sam_landfried/20170302-sam-landfried-m1.markdown

   -    Some really long methods -- refactoring will help in future
   -    Would like to see clearer distinctions between classes

+Black Thursday notes from Beth
+  -    Great enums: reduce, select, all, map...Choosing appropriate options based on needs
+  -    Some long methods, opportunities for refactoring
+  -    Submitting PR for inconsistencies in 5
+  -    Solid testing, unit and integration testing covered
+  -    Encapsulation: broke out ClassMethods and RepositoryMethods modules
 ## D: Professional Development

 ### Define-the-Relationship (DTR)